camunda/camunda-docs/docs/guides/migrating-from-camunda-7/conceptual-differences.md

 You can find more information on the programming model in Camunda 8 in [this blog post](https://blog.bernd-ruecker.com/how-to-write-glue-code-without-java-delegates-in-camunda-cloud-9ec0495d2ba5).

 :::note
-JUnit testing with an embedded in-memory engine is also possible with Camunda 8, see [Spring Zeebe SDK documentation](../../apis-tools/spring-zeebe-sdk/getting-started.md).
+JUnit testing with an embedded in-memory engine is also possible with Camunda 8, see the [Spring Zeebe SDK documentation](../../apis-tools/spring-zeebe-sdk/getting-started.md).
 :::

 ## Camunda deployment